coyte/energyscript/README.md

 # energyscript
 Scripts read heating and electricity meter and publish the result to Openhab items through API call.
-The two scripts basically read the telegram for the meter and by ID get the reuired data, which then formatted and send to OpenHAB.
+The two scripts basically read the telegram for the meter and use identifiers to get the required data, which is then formatted and send to OpenHAB.

-The heat2openmap script deals with a UH50 / 2WR5 heating meter from Landis & Gyr as used by Dutch provider Eneco.
+The heat2openhab script deals with a UH50 / 2WR5 heating meter from Landis & Gyr as used by Dutch provider Eneco.
 To connect to the meter a Volkszahler IR head is used.
 The dsmr2openhab script read a DSMR5 (but should be backwards compatible).
 It reads and consolidates the tariff1 and tariff2 reading into a single variable which is updated to OpenHAB.

 The scripts content is stolen and borrowed from a number of examples I found.
 I adapted and extended them to suit my needs.